 Successful completion of the residency depends on completion of both the clinical residency and Master of Science degree requirements.
 The resident is required to submit an original manuscript to a refereed journal prior to completion of the residency.
 Supervision of the M.S. degree program is by graduate faculty within the Department of Clinical Sciences, College of Veterinary Medicine.

 The resident will participate equally in the clinical surgery services during the three year period.
 During a portion of the third year, the resident may be responsible for a Chief Resident Service depending on ability.
 Residents are required to prepare for and attend weekly resident conference consisting of case presentations, journal reviews, radiology rounds and formal seminar presentations.
 Residents are required to participate in the emergency service of the KSU-VHC.
 Responsibilities will include night and weekend emergency duties on a rotating schedule.

-The annual reappointment of the resident is contingent upon continued satisfactory performance in all aspects of the program.
+Residents receive semi-annual written evaluations which are discussed with the Resident Advisor and Program Director.
+Annual reappointment is contingent upon continued satisfactory performance in all aspects of the program.

 Intern and resident candidates are selected through the American Association of Veterinary Clinicians (AAVC) Veterinary Intern and Resident Matching Program (VIRMP).
 Information about position availability, program descriptions and forms needed to apply can be found at the VIRMP web site.